Commission tips

 • Establish with your client how many modifications can be made to the artwork based on the client’s feedback, in order to avoid a situation in which you might have to completely re-do your image.

 • Be dependable and communicate well with your client.
-Your reputation as an artist is incredibly important!
+Keep them up to date on the progress!

 Support me on patreon!